AdityaAdusumalli8/Flight_Path_Optimization/README.md

 **Other Deliverables:**

 The remaining deliverables (project proposal, team contract, written report, presentation slides and submission video) can be found in the 'deliverables' folder.

+# Running Instructions

+1) Clone repository to your local dekstop
+2) Open the folder in Visual Studio Code
+3) Open a new terminal within the VS Code window
+4) Navigate into the 'build' folder
+5) Once in the 'build' folder, run the following command: "cmake .."
+6) From here, to run test cases type the following commond: "make tests"
+7) To execute test cases run: "./test"